Christopher Meloni: Personal life

 Meloni married Doris Sherman Meloni (née Williams), a production designer, on July 1, 1995.
-They have two children through surrogacy, daughter born in March 2001 and son born in January 2004.
-Mariska Hargitay, who co-starred with Meloni on Law & Order: Special Victims Unit, and remained close friends with him, is the godmother to his daughter.
+They have two children through surrogacy, a daughter born in March 2001 and a son born in January 2004.
+Mariska Hargitay, who co-starred with Meloni on Law & Order: Special Victims Unit and remains close friends with him, is the godmother to his daughter.

-Meloni has a Cubist-inspired representation of the crucifixion of Christ tattooed on his upper left arm, a butterfly tattoo on his left upper thigh, and a Chinese astrological chart of his family on his right lower leg.
+Meloni has three tattoos: a Cubist-inspired representation of the crucifixion of Christ on his upper left arm, a butterfly on his left upper thigh, and a Chinese astrological chart of his family on his right lower leg.
 In 2007, Meloni was inducted into his high school's athletic Hall of Fame as a member of the undefeated 1978 football team, for which he was quarterback.

 In 2014, Meloni bought the house used in the television show The Adventures of Ozzie and Harriet.

 In 2021, on an episode of PBS' Finding Your Roots, it was revealed that Meloni is a distant relative of Nancy Pelosi.